eclipse-osee/org.eclipse.osee/docs/OSEE/Users_Guide/Getting_Started.md

         server installation.
 Unzip the files into the server installation and add org.postgresql.driver@start to the bundles in config.ini.
 In addition, add the
-        org.postgresql.driver_<version>.jar file to the plugins
+        org.postgresql.driver_{version}.jar file to the plugins
         directory in the Eclipse installation.
   - Wait until server finishes the startup procedure - **do not close the console**